texfaq/texfaq.github.io/FAQ-the-commands.md

 Among other things, `\newcounter{`_fred_`}` creates a command `\the`_fred_, which expands to
-''the value of _fred_'' when you're typesetting.
+"the value of _fred_" when you're typesetting.

 The definition of `\the`_fred_ should express the value of the counter: it is almost always always a mistake to use the